biopython/biopython/Doc/chapter_seqio.rst

 .. code:: pycon

     >>> from Bio import SeqIO
     >>> help(SeqIO.convert)
     ...

 In principle, just by changing the filenames and the format names, this code could be used to convert between any file formats available in Biopython.
 However, writing some formats requires information (e.g. quality scores) which other files formats don’t contain.
 For example, while you can turn a FASTQ file into a FASTA file, you can’t do the reverse.
-See also
-Sections :ref:`sec:SeqIO-fastq-conversion`
-and :ref:`sec:SeqIO-fasta-qual-conversion`
-in the cookbook chapter which looks at inter-converting between different FASTQ formats.
+See also Sections [sec:SeqIO-fastq-conversion] and [sec:SeqIO-fasta-qual-conversion] in the cookbook chapter which looks at inter-converting between different FASTQ formats.

 Finally, as an added incentive for using the ``Bio.SeqIO.convert()`` function (on top of the fact your code will be shorter), doing it this way may also be faster!
 The reason for this is the convert function can take advantage of several file format specific optimisations and tricks.

-.. _sec:SeqIO-reverse-complement:

 Converting a file of sequences to their reverse complements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~